wearespindle/python-wherescape/wherescape/connectors/hubspot/readme.md

 Fill in the correct access token referring to the private app created in HubSpot

 ## load or stage table
-Create a load table for each HubSpot object where data will be send to.
+Create a load table for each HubSpot object where data will be sent to.
 The table name needs to contain the following information:
 * hubspot object name (singlular)
 * type of api_call